 You’ll notice in a direct comparison between the Spirit E-310 vs. the Spirit II E-310 that the latter option is slightly smaller.
 That means the product takes up a smaller footprint on your property, but it also creates a smaller functional area for cooking – although you still receive 424 square inches of primary space to use.

-As with the older Spirit E-310 model, users receive three stainless steel burners when investing in this design.
 You also get independent heat settings so that you can create specific heat zones within the grill.
 The spacing is enough to provide consistent temperatures while you can create independent results with a variety of foods.
 You’re not forced to cook hot dogs at the same level as burgers, reducing the risk of making a mistake.

 Although there is a slight downgrade in the power that you receive with this grill, the difference with the Spirit II is only 2,000 BTU – which is worth the savings you receive if you opt for this 2018 model instead of its 2013 counterpart.